Hypothyroidism in dogs: Serum biochemistry

-The most common finding in with a serum biochemistry panel is fasting hypercholesterolaemia, this finding appears in approximately 75% of dogs with hypothyroidism.
+The most common finding in a serum biochemistry panel is fasting hypercholesterolaemia, which appears in approximately 75% of dogs with hypothyroidism.
 Hypertriglyceridaemia is also a common finding.
-Neither of these are pathognomonic; however, they are supportive evidence of hypothyroidism.
+Neither of these is pathognomonic; however, they are supportive evidence of hypothyroidism.
 Increases in serum lactate dehydrogenase, aspartate aminotransferase, alanine aminotransferase, and alkaline phosphatase activity.

 Radiography

-Radiography is not standard procedure for identifying acquired hypothyroidism.
+Radiography is not a standard procedure for identifying acquired hypothyroidism.
 Cervical spine radiographs are only useful when neoplasia is suspected as the cause.

 Abnormalities can be detected via radiography in cases of congenital hypothyroidism and these include: retarded epiphyseal ossification; epiphyseal dysgenesis; brachycephalic skull, when untypical for the breed or shorter than expected; shortened vertebral body; reduced length of diaphyses of long bones; retarded ossification; and retarded maturation.

 Ultrasound

 An ultrasound is often used when a thyroid neoplasm is suspected.
-An ultrasound allows for a real time image of the thyroid gland to be evaluated.
+An ultrasound provides a real-time image of the thyroid gland for evaluation.
 An ultrasound is a useful way to diagnose or exclude euthyroid sick syndrome.
 In cases of hypothyroidism the thyroid lobes appear round or oval in shape when viewed from the transverse plane, hypoechoic, and a smaller volume and area than clinically healthy patients.
 A study in 2005 found an ability to diagnose hypothyroidism correctly 96% of the time when euthyroid sick syndrome was also suspected as a possible diagnosis.

 Blood testing

-Blood testing can be used to measure the baseline serum thyroid hormone concentrations, which is in turn used to determine whether an animal has thyroid dysfunction.
-Measuring thyroid dysfunction via stimulation of the thyroid with thyroid-stimulating hormone is considered the most accurate method of diagnosing hypothyroidism; however, due to the cost of this method it is rarely performed.
+Blood testing can be used to measure baseline serum thyroid hormone concentrations, which are then used to determine whether an animal has thyroid dysfunction.
+Measuring thyroid dysfunction by stimulating the thyroid with thyroid-stimulating hormone is considered the most accurate method for diagnosing hypothyroidism; however, due to its cost, it is rarely performed.
 Other methods involve testing for the levels of thyroxine, triiodothyronine, and thyroid-stimulating hormone.
 Thyroxine makes up most of the thyroid hormone produced by the thyroid gland.
 Thyroxine is resilient to common forms of degradation and can survive over a week at room temperature.
 Certain breeds, including the Greyhound, Whippet, Sloughi, Saluki, Basenji, Irish Wolfhound, and some Alaskan sled dogs, have levels of thyroid hormone that differ from the norm.

-Thyroid hormone levels can fluctuate due to a number of causes such as another illness, especially euthyroid sick syndrome.
+Thyroid hormone levels can fluctuate for a number of reasons, including another illness, especially euthyroid sick syndrome.
 Levels of thyroxine and triiodothyronine in blood serum are increased in bitches during dioestrus, possibly due to progesterone improving the binding.